cybersamarth/cybersamarth.github.io/README.md

 - Hyper-realistic testing scenarios: Created and simulated real-world cyberattack scenarios to test the resilience and effectiveness of security measures.

 ## Volunteer Experience
-**Core Team Member -  BSides Bangalore | Bangalore** July 2022 - July 2023
+**Core Team Member -  BSides Bangalore | Bangalore (_July 2022 - July 2023_)**
-•	Worked as a core member in chapter operations
+-	Worked as a core member in chapter operations
-•	Built Strong Relationships
+-	Built Strong Relationships
-•	Took initiative to identify and execute tasks to improve service quality.
+-	Took initiative to identify and execute tasks to improve service quality.
-•	Maintained excellent professional relationships by going extra mile to complete tasks voluntarily.
+-	Maintained excellent professional relationships by going extra mile to complete tasks voluntarily.
-•	Collaborated with team of 20 volunteers to meet needs of program participants and increase outreach.
+-	Collaborated with team of 20 volunteers to meet needs of program participants and increase outreach.

 ## Projects